 I really resisted the idea of using the computer or my phone for journaling but when I realised I wasn’t sitting down and doing it as regularly as I wanted to I realised that done is better than perfect.

 Now I have a journaling routine that looks like this:

-Each month I sit down with my own copy of the Wholehearted Journal and work through those journaling questions to give me clarity.
-Then I print out the habit tracker sheet from the digital version and keep it on my desk.
+Each month I sit down with my own journal and work through some journaling questions to give me clarity.
+Then I print out a habit tracker sheet from and keep it on my desk.
 I also plan out my main business tasks for that month in a Google Doc.

 Each week I sit down on a Monday morning and plan my week – I adore this weekly ritual!
 I do this in my paper journal and also draw some tarot cards for feedback and guidance.
 I come up with a main vision for the week and then I type this into a Google Doc.